-Under Title VII and the ADA, a charging party also can request a notice of "right to sue" from EEOC 180 days after the charge was first filed with the Commission, and may then bring suit within 90 days after receiving this notice.
+Under Title VII and the Americans With Disabilities Act (ADA), a charging party also can request a notice of "right to sue" from EEOC 180 days after the charge was first filed with the agency.
+They then can bring suit within 90 days after receiving this notice.

-What Remedies Are Available When Discrimination Is Found?
+What Remedies Are Available In Discrimination Lawsuits?

 Remedies also may include payment of:

-If you or someone you know is experiencing employment discrimination and want to know what to do next, you should consult with with an employment law attorney in your area.
+If you or someone you know is experiencing employment discrimination and want to know what to do next, you should consult with an employment law attorney in your area.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help